fractalego/pynsett/README.md

 -----------------------------

 * The system is still a little bit slow (about 0.07 sec per sentence)
-* Anaphora is not done
+* Anaphora needs to be improved